 One of the nice things about Portsmouth is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The per capita income in Portsmouth in 2010 was $50,351, which is wealthy relative to New Hampshire and the nation.
 This equates to an annual income of $201,404 for a family of four.
 However, Portsmouth contains both very wealthy and poor people as well.

 Portsmouth is a somewhat ethnically-diverse city.
 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Portsmouth residents report their race to be White, followed by Asian.
 Important ancestries of people in Portsmouth include Irish, English, Italian, German, and French.

 The most common language spoken in Portsmouth is English.
-Other important languages spoken here include Spanish and Langs. of India.
+Other important languages spoken here include Langs. of India and Spanish.